 - Headspace: Two-week free trial for the general public.

 - Calm: Seven-day free trial.
-A meditation, sleep, and relaxation app that also provides resources specifically for coping with COVID-19 anxiety.
+A meditation, sleep, and relaxation app.

 - Stop, Breathe & Think: Always free, and for kids too.